scipy-lectures/scientific-python-lectures/intro/pandas/0_5_filtering_data_with_pandas.md

 np.all(hdis_array[hdis_array_grtr_median_bool] > np.median(hdis_array))
 ```

-Because Python and Numpy treat `True` values as being equal to 1 and `False` values as being equal to 0, taking the sum of a Boolean array calculates the number of True values in the array:
+Because Python and NumPy treat `True` values as being equal to 1 and `False` values as being equal to 0, taking the sum of a Boolean array calculates the number of True values in the array:

 ```{code-cell}
 n_trues = np.sum(hdis_array_grtr_median_bool)